Christmas Dinner in a Pie!

 NOTES:

-• This makes a really decent sized pie, feeding at least 6 hungry people – way too much for our empty nest *sniff*, so I’ve frozen some to cheer us during the dark days of January..
+• This makes a really decent sized pie, feeding at least 6 hungry people – way too much for us two, so I’ve frozen some to cheer us during the dark days of January..

 About